freeCodeCamp/mobile/README.md

 [freeCodeCamp.org](https://www.freecodecamp.org) is an online learning platform that offers a comprehensive curriculum in web development and machine learning.
 The curriculum is self-paced and available free of charge.
 Our platform offers interactive coding challenges to help learners expand their skills.

 To provide more flexibility, we have adapted the curriculum to a flutter based mobile application.
-The mobile app aims to provide an alternative option for users who are not able to access a computer or internet connection.
+The mobile app aims to provide an alternative option for users who are not able to access a computer or high-speed internet connection.
 This app may be useful for those who prefer to learn on-the-go or need offline access to the curriculum.

 ### Roadmap
 At freeCodeCamp, we're always working to improve our mobile app for our community of learners.
 Here's a glimpse of what's to come in the future: